|Years||1981 FISA Junior Championships (8o 5th)

-The following year, 1982, she was seleted into the the GB junior coxed four along with two other rowers and the cox from the 1981 eight.
-They raced at Henley Royal Regatta in the second of two years in which four-boat invitation events for women were included in the programme over short courses – the very first junior women’s crew to compete there.
+The following year, 1982, she won GB again, this time in the coxed four along with two other rowers and the cox from the 1981 eight.
+They raced at Henley Royal Regatta in the second of two years in which four-boat invitation events for women were included in the programme over short courses, making them the first junior women’s crew to compete at the prestigious regatta, 30 years before the first Junior women’s event was introduced in 2012.
 Sue’s four lost to Princeton University in the first round by two lengths and then came last at the World Championships against much bigger opposition.

-For her final year as a junior, Sue formed a pair with Sam Wensley, with whom she’d rowed in the 1981 and 1982 GB crews.
-Sam was a pupil at Strode’s College in Staines, and they were coached by Jon Tompkins who was a teacher there, and had managed to persuade the school to buy a brand new boat of exactly the right weight for them to use.
+For her final year as a junior, Sue formed a pair with Sam Wensley with whom she’d rowed in the 1981 and 1982 GB crews.
+Sam was a pupil at Strode’s College in Staines, and they were coached by Jon Tompkins who was a teacher there.
+Jon had persuaded the school to buy a brand new boat of exactly the right weight for them to use.
 “He was a really, really good coach,” Sue says, “And the boat was absolutely gorgeous.”
-Sue and Sam finished fourth at the FISA Championships for Juniors in Vichy, GB junior women’s best result at that point.
+Sue and Sam finished fourth at the FISA Championships for Juniors in Vichy, GB junior women’s best result until then.

 Senior international career

 Sue and Sam continued pairing after they’d left school, and took part in early GB senior trials.
-But 1984 was an Olympic year and with plenty of larger and much more experienced rowers vying for places, they weren’t selected although with the squad away in Los Angeles, they did win the senior pairs at the National Championships.
+But 1984 was an Olympic year and with plenty of larger and much more experienced rowers vying for places, they weren’t selected.
+However, with the squad away in Los Angeles, they did win the senior pairs at the National Championships.

-After winning at Nottinghamshire International Regatta on Sue’s 20th birthday, her crewmates decided to celebrate by throwing her in afetr the medal ceremony.
+After winning at Nottinghamshire International Regatta on Sue’s 20th birthday, her crewmates decided to celebrate by throwing her in at the end of the medal ceremony.